TEMPLE578/ObsidianGitSync/Economics.md

 Testing theories and models: Empirical Economics

-The collection and use of data to test economic th
+The collection and use of data to test economic theories

+A common error made in thi